newdarkcloud/web_chat/README.md

 ## Node js

 Node is a stand-in for apache on the server.
 You write a "server" script and run it, while it is running it will handle HTTP requests.
+Node also comes with the wonderful node package manager *npm*.
+To install the required libraries for a typical node application open your shell and run:

+    npm install

-After a while your script will probably shut down.
+This will install a few things (express, socketio, async).
+Normally you run the server and after a while your script will probably shut down.
 You can use *forever* a nice node module for keeping the server up.
 Otherwise

     node server.js

+# HTTP ports

 This is your first time needing to think about ports.
 Normal HTTP traffic is done on port 80, SSH on port 22, e-mail has a few ports roped off, DNS gets 53.